codetinkerhack/midi/README.md

 MidiInput is usually a midi device e.g. keyboard or could be several different midi inputs from different keyboards e.g. MidiInput1, 2, 3
 MidiOutput is usually a midi sound module

-Connected Input device output 0 to node A
+    Connected MidiInput device channel 0 to node A

-Midi messages passed through A that was output from node A channel 0 will be delivered to node B channel 0 and node C channel 1 that was output from node A channel 1 will be delivered to node D
+    Midi messages passed through A
+     output from node A channel 0 will be delivered to node B channel 0 and node C channel 1 output from node A channel 1 will be delivered to node D

-Midi messages passed through B that was output from node B channel 0 will be delivered to node E
+    Midi messages passed through B
+     output from node B channel 0 will be delivered to node E

-Midi messages passed through C that was output from node C channel 0 will be delivered to node E
+    Midi messages passed through C
+     output from node C channel 0 will be delivered to node E

-Midi messages passed through D that was output from node D channel 1 will be delivered to node Output
+    Midi messages passed through D
+     output from node D channel 1 will be delivered to node Output

-Midi messages passed through E that was output from node E channel 0 will be delivered to node Output
+    Midi messages passed through E
+     output from node E channel 0 will be delivered to node Output

 There is also implementation of various non standard Midi inputs TCP / UDP / COM port based: com.codetinkerhack.midi.server That allow building custom Midi components using electronics like arduino.